 Approach 3: Exposed Global Variable

 It would also be possible for the HDF5 library to expose a global variable that a VOL connector could modify in order to signal the cause of an error returned.
 This is analogous to the errno facility in C, but has some problems.
-Primarily, in order to handle the multithreaded case correctly.
-It will be necessary to make this a thread-specific variable.
-Since we don’t require pthread support, it will then be necessary to create public versions of H5TS_key_create and H5TS_key_delete, though these could be hidden from the VOL connector by use of a macro, similarly to errno.
+Primarily, in order to handle the multithreaded case correctly it will be necessary to make this a thread-specific variable.
+Since we don’t require pthread support, it will then be necessary to create public versions of H5TS_key_create() and H5TS_key_delete(), though these could be hidden from the VOL connector by use of a macro, similarly to errno.
 In addition, it will be possible for passthrough VOL connectors to accidentally overwrite errors reported by the terminal VOL connector if they aren’t careful.
 This approach is conceptually similar to the new VOL API call outlined in section 3.2, but since the new API routine does not require exposing the internal thread specific variable abstraction and should be able to handle multiple errors correctly without relying on the VOL connector, the global variable approach is probably not the best.

 Approach 4: New Parameter